j127/go_by_example/README.md

 # `go_by_example`

-Finished the book on 2020-07-05.
+Finished the website on 2020-07-05.
 I started typing out all the code, but then realized that it was enough to read, explain, and take paper notes.

 ## Running Programs